woctezuma/deep-learning-resources/README.md

 > Distill is an academic journal in the area of Machine Learning.
 The distinguishing trait of a Distill article is outstanding communication and a dedication to human understanding.
 Distill articles often, but not always, use interactive media.

+-   [Francis Bach's blog posts][bach-blog]

+> Francis Bach is a researcher at INRIA in the Computer Science department of Ecole Normale Supérieure, in Paris, France.
+He has been working on machine learning since 2000, with a focus on algorithmic and theoretical contributions, in particular in optimization.

 -   [OpenAI][openai-blog]

 > OpenAI is an AI research and deployment company based in San Francisco, California.